perpetualgrimace/gridsome.jamesferrell.me/content/5-blog/articles/7-favorite-albums-of-2010s.md

 - Tigran Hamasyan — [Mockroot](https://www.youtube.com/watch?v=XYrRM7wBMXw&list=PLAGJKR_6zhKqzJwS_rHJttflouyqBU4Y4)

 ## So there you have it
-Now that we’re in the roaring twenties, maybe the pendulum will swing back, my tastes with mellow out, and I will find some mainstream music that speaks to me.
+Now that we’re in the roaring twenties, maybe the pendulum will swing back, my tastes will mellow out, and I will find some mainstream music that speaks to me.
 Maybe.
 Probably not. 😬